atizo/cmsplugin_vimeosecure/README.rst

 Settings
 ========

-Its is possible to override the following Settings in your settings.py
+It is possible to override the following Settings in your settings.py

 VIMEOSECURE_COLOR
 	ffffff